d3/d3-interpolate/README.md

 <img src="https://raw.githubusercontent.com/d3/d3-interpolate/master/img/lab.png" width="100%" height="40" alt="lab">

 Returns a Lab color space interpolator between the two colors *a* and *b*.
 The colors *a* and *b* need not be in Lab; they will be converted to Lab using [color.lab](https://github.com/d3/d3-color#lab).
-The return value of the interpolator is a hexadecimal RGB string.
+The return value of the interpolator is an RGB string.

 <a name="interpolateHcl" href="#interpolateHcl">#</a> d3.<b>interpolateHcl</b>(<i>a</i>, <i>b</i>)

 <img src="https://raw.githubusercontent.com/d3/d3-interpolate/master/img/hcl.png" width="100%" height="40" alt="hcl">

 Returns an HCL color space interpolator between the two colors *a* and *b*.
 The colors *a* and *b* need not be in HCL; they will be converted to HCL using [color.hcl](https://github.com/d3/d3-color#hcl).
 If either color’s hue or chroma is NaN, the opposing color’s channel value is used.
 The shortest path between hues is used.
-The return value of the interpolator is a hexadecimal RGB string.
+The return value of the interpolator is an RGB string.

 <a name="interpolateHclLong" href="#interpolateHclLong">#</a> d3.<b>interpolateHclLong</b>(<i>a</i>, <i>b</i>)